jbacon/react-component-progress-indicator/README.md

 - Available Controls:
     - `context.signalLoading()` - increments number of active loading events (> zero, show spinner)
     - `context.signalLoaded()` - decrements number of active loading events (== zero, hide spinner)
-- If making multiple async/loading requests, the provider keeps track of the current count
+- If making many parallel async/loading requests, the provider keeps track of the current count

 # Development
+I built this because I did not see any out-of-the-box solutions for progress indicators that support multi/parallel async events.
+Most spinners are simple and require managing properties and visibility state on a single component.

 ## Run Demo
 ```bash